wentallout/gaming/README.md

 - Touhou Series (PC) ⭐⭐⭐
 - Tomb Raider, Rise of the Tomb Raider, Shadow of the Tomb Raider (PC) ⭐⭐⭐⭐⭐ → first game is epic, last game might be "meh" for some people

-## 🔥 Interested but haven't played
+## 🔥 Interested but haven't played much

 - Red Dead Redemption 2 (PC) ⭐⭐⭐⭐⭐ → Massive masterpiece, bought but didn't have time to play
 - Wolfenstein II: The New Colossus (PC) → not sure